+Table 1: Sequences Sequence Initialization Usage Sequence Elements with a call(value) or run(flow) method (or callables) s.run(flow) Source The first element has a() method (or is callable), others form a Sequence s()

 Table 1.
-Sequences

-Sequence Initialization Usage

-Sequence Elements with a call(value) or run(flow) method (or callables) s.run(flow)

-Source The first element has acall() method (or is callable), others form a Se- s()

-quence

-Table 1.
-Sequences
+Company

 In this part of the tutorial we have learnt how to make a simple analysis of data read from a file and how to produce several plots using only one template.
 In the next part we'll learn about new types of elements and sequences and how to make several analyses reading a data file only once.